Hyles–Anderson College: Academics, policies and accreditation

 Hyles–Anderson College is not accredited by any recognized accreditation body.
 An essay on Hyles' website presents several arguments against accreditation.
 However, the U.S. armed services and public schools do not recognize unaccredited degrees, while several states restrict the use of degrees from unaccredited institutions.

 All faculty, staff, and students are required to go soul-winning weekly by participating in the evangelistic ministry of the First Baptist Church of Hammond, Indiana.
 The 2008 college catalog claimed that 10,000 new baptisms are performed each year at the church.

 For school year 2010–2011, HAC's catalog listed policies under the title "Maybe You Wouldn't Like...", detailing the prohibition of long hair on men, the use of alcohol, cigarettes, dance, Hollywood movies, playing cards, having "fellowship with liberals", or participating in "other questionable amusements" as well as requiring "young ladies" to be chaperoned if they venture off-campus.
 According it its website, the college regards "all forms of homosexuality" as "sinful perversions."

+The Hyles-Anderson College operates on explicitly on traditional gender norms, with differential coursework offered to men versus women.
+The institution offers courses to women like canning and freezing, crock-pot cooking, clothing design and construction, how to rear infants, time management, and programs like Marriage and Motherhood, along with women only degrees like missionary wife, administrative assistant, and "general studies in the department of Bible".